Close

 Are there any exemptions or special provisions for specific types of rental income?

 Rental income from residential properties is used for residential purposes and exempted from Goods and Services tax.
-Similarly, there could be the possibility of giving exemptions on some extraordinary grounds related to government or charitable organizations
+Similarly, there could be the possibility of giving exemptions on some extraordinary grounds related to government or charitable organizations.
+For individuals exploring tax efficiency as part of their saving plan, understanding these exemptions can help in better financial planning and compliance.

 5